tibber/tibber-smartthings-app/README.md

 6. Unistall SmartApp from simulator.

 # Publish
-* Publish the app for your self
+* Publish the app for yourself
 * Install the app

-# Pair in tibber mobile app
+# Pair in Tibber app
-* Login to Tibber mobile application and pair with smartthings
+* Login to Tibber mobile application and pair with SmartThings
 * Enter the API token

 # Images